 Supporting gilt litters with Denkacare Vitalsafe

-A commercial farm in the northeast of Spain was looking for a solution to support intestinal health of piglets, especially from gilt litters.
+A commercial farm in the northeast of Spain was looking for a solution to support the intestinal health of piglets, especially from gilt litter.
 Therefore, in the spring of 2021, a field trial with Denkacare Vitalsafe was performed.
 The results at this farm were very positive.
-Piglets of gilt litters showed less diarrhea and the extra support on intestinal health also resulted in a decreased number of treatments.
+Piglets of gilt litter showed less diarrhoea and the extra support on intestinal health also resulted in a decreased number of treatments.

 What is Vitalsafe?

-Vitalsafe is a tasteful product to stimulate an early feed and water intake and to support intestinal health with its broad range of natural ingredients.
-Vitalsafe contains algae, which is not only very palatable, but also has anti-inflammatory effects.
-The other ingredients of Vitalsafe aim on binding of toxins, stimulation of the immune function, strengthening of the supportive intestinal tissue, protection of the epithelial and mucous tissue, and replenishing energy and mineral reserves.
+Vitalsafe is a tasteful product to stimulate early feed and water intake and supports intestinal health with its broad range of natural ingredients.
+Vitalsafe contains algae, which is not only very palatable but also has anti-inflammatory effects.
+The other ingredients of Vitalsafe aim on binding toxins, stimulate of immune function, strengthen the supportive intestinal tissue, protection of the epithelial and mucous tissue, and replenish energy and mineral reserves.

 The trial was performed at a commercial farm in the northeast of Spain with 3300 sows (PIC).
-The average litter size is 14-15 piglets and piglets are on average weaned with 23 days.
-The litters with smaller piglets are offered piglet milk replacer (Lacto Start) from day 2 to 12.
+The average litter size is 14-15 piglets and piglets are on average weaned within 23 days.
+The litters with smaller piglets are offered a piglet milk replacer (Lacto Start) from day 2 to 12.
 From day 7 all piglets receive a prestarter.
-In the farm the piglets of gilt litters are underperforming, mainly because of neonatal diarrhea.
-The farm is looking for a solution to support the gilt litters and to experience the effect of Vitalsafe.
+On the farm, the piglets of gilt litter are underperforming, mainly because of neonatal diarrhoea.
+The farm is looking for a solution to support the gilt litter and to experience the effect of Vitalsafe.